The poem “No Men Are Foreign" by James Kirkup

 Synonyms: Alien, unfamiliar, overseas.

-Example: We should not treat anyone as foreign because all humans are equal.
+Example: We should not treat anyone as foreign because all people are equal.

 Synonyms: Crop, yield, produce.